-The will distributes the property that is “subject to probate” – three words that are on everyone’s mind when they come meet with me.
-Wills don’t cover joint property joint property that has a POD (Pay On Death) designation.
+The will distributes the property that is “subject to probate” – three words that are on everyone’s mind when they come to meet with me.
+Wills don’t cover joint property that has a POD (Pay On Death) designation.
 They also don’t distribute property with a right of survivorship designation or accounts with beneficiary designations.

 If someone dies and at the time they die, they have an account with another party, that account will go to the other party without going through probate.
 Similarly, if the account has beneficiaries designated (retirement benefits, IRAs, annuities, securities, life insurance), that account will not go through probate.
 (A quick caveat, if the person’s “estate” is named as the beneficiary, then it’s going through probate).

 If you want a joint account to go to the estate instead of the surviving person, you’ll need to specifically refer to the account and what you would like to do with it in the will.